universal-mcp/openai/README.md

 ## Usage

-You can start using Openai directly from [agentr.dev](https://agentr.dev).
-Visit [agentr.dev/apps](https://agentr.dev/apps) and enable Openai.
+You can start using OpenAI directly from [agentr.dev](https://agentr.dev).
+Visit [agentr.dev/apps](https://agentr.dev/apps) and enable OpenAI.

 If you have not used universal mcp before follow the setup instructions at [agentr.dev/quickstart](https://agentr.dev/quickstart)